 Ozone is a colorless gas comprised of three oxygen atoms.
 It is not emitted directly into the air as a gas but is formed through a chemical reaction between nitrogen oxides (NOx) and volatile organic compounds (VOCs) in the presence of sunlight.
-While the same ozone molecule protects the earth from harmful radiation in the upper atmosphere, at ground level it is considered an air pollutant, with national standards for allowable concentrations in the ambient air.
-Ozone exposure causes respiratory inflammation and irritation often described as “a sunburn on the lungs” and is a trigger for increased symptoms of asthma.
+While the ozone protects the earth from harmful ultraviolet radiation in the upper atmosphere, at ground level it is considered an air pollutant, with national standards for allowable concentrations in the ambient air.
+Ozone exposure causes respiratory inflammation and irritation often described as “a sunburn on the lungs” and is a trigger for increased symptoms of asthma and other respiratory illness.

-- Wintertime ozone from oil and gas exploration and production in the Uinta Basin
+- Oil and gas exploration and production in the Uinta Basin

 - Transportation emissions